celo-org/celo-monorepo/packages/docs/celo-codebase/wallet/intro.md

 ### E2E testing

 We use [Detox](https://github.com/wix/Detox) for E2E testing.
 In order to run the tests locally, you must have the proper emulator set up.
 Emulator installation instructions can be [found here](https://docs.expo.io/versions/latest/workflow/android-studio-emulator/).
-Please make sure to set up the emulator you would like to run the tests with as a Nexus 5X API level 28 with x86 and make sure it has name `Nexus 5X API 28 x86`.
+Please make sure to set up the emulator you would like to run the tests with is set up properly with the name `Pixel_API_29_AOSP_x86_64`.

 Please set `123456` as the pin code in the emulator, since the e2e tests rely on that.